-For Polaris, sustainability management has been an important pillar in our operations.
-In 2022, the Company updated its sustainability strategy by carrying out a materiality assessment.
-This process was an opportunity to progress from having sustainability initiatives, projects, and programs to having a comprehensive vision of our opportunities and risks in terms of sustainability and formulating a multi-year sustainability strategy aligned with our company's core business and values.
+Sustainability management has been an important pillar of our operations.
+In 2022, Polaris carried out a materiality analysis, which helped define our Sustainability Strategy that was integrated into the overall corporate strategy.
+This process allowed us to have a clearer and more lasting vision of where to focus, how to distribute our resources and the best way to achieve our sustainability goals.
+To that end, in 2023, we continued with this endeavor, focusing on meeting targets that align to our Sustainability Strategy.
 For each of the material topics identified, the Company has defined a list of commitments, set measurable targets, and aligned them with the United Nations Sustainable Development Goals.
 The Company is targeting to contribute to fifteen (15) of the seventeen (17) sustainable development goals.